-All money held in your account, which is not invested in property are held in a Mangopay client account.
+All money held in your account, which is not invested is held in a Mangopay client account.

-These funds are completely separate and ring fenced from any funds of Brickowner, and as such would not be effected by anything that might happen to Brickowner.
+These funds are completely separate and ring-fenced from any funds of Brickowner, and as such would not be affected by anything that might happen to Brickowner.
 The money would simply be returned to investors if Brickowner fell into financial difficulty.

 This is the rate that the Bank of England will lend to banks, it is set by the Bank of England’s Monetary Policy committee and therefore will affect the interest rates charged and paid by banks to lenders, customers and investors.

 This is the difference between the change in value of an investment and the cost of the investment.
 A capital gain is realised when the sale price is greater than the previous investment price.
 Capital gains are usually subject to capital gains tax.

 Capital Gains Tax